-• constraints < are constraints active? >
+• constraints < are constraints active? > Acceptable Values: on or off Default Value: off

 Description: Specifies whether or not harmonic constraints are active.
 If it is set to off, then no harmonic constraints are computed.
 If it is set to on, then harmonic constraints are calculated using the values specified by the parameters consref, conskfile, conskcol, and consexp.